saitohirga/WSJT-X/Darwin/ReadMe.txt

 --- John G4KLA     (g4kla@rmnjmn.co.uk)

-Addendum:  Information about sysctl.conf and multiple instances of wsjt-x.
+Addendum:  Information about sysctl.conf and multiple instances of WSJT-X.

 WSJT-X makes use of a block of memory which is shared between different parts of the code.
 The normal allocation of shared memory on a Mac is insufficient and this has to be increased.
 The sysctl.conf file is used for this purpose.
 You can use a Mac editor to examine sysctl.conf.
-(Do not use another editor - the file would be probably be corrupted.)
+(Do not use another editor - the file would probably be corrupted.)

 It is possible to run two instances of WSJT-X simultaneously.
 See "Section 16.2 Frequently asked Questions" in the User Guide.
-If you wish to run more than two instances simutaneously, the sysctl.conf file needs to be modified.
+If you wish to run more than two instances simultaneously, the sysctl.conf file needs to be modified.
 Please email me with your requirements and I will provide a replacement sysctl.conf to suit.

+If two instances of WSJT-X are running, it is likely that you might need additional audio devices, from two rigs for example.
+Visit Audio MIDI Setup and create an Aggregate Device which will allow you to specific more than one interface.
+I recommend you consult Apple's guide on combining multiple audio interfaces which is at https://support.apple.com/en-us/HT202000.